Sarcoprion: Classification

 Sarcoprion is a member of the order Eugeneodontiformes and the family Helicoprionidae.
-Earlier research by paleontologist Svend Erik Bendix-Almgreen suggested it may be unrelated to other fish now called eugeneodonts, and instead formed a clade with Erikodus and Fadenia.
+Earlier research by paleontologist Svend Erik Bendix-Almgreen suggested that the genus may be unrelated to other fish now called eugeneodonts, and instead be part of a group containing only Erikodus and Fadenia.
 This is no longer supported.

 Paleobiology and paleoecology

 In life, Sarcoprion was a pelagic predator that likely hunted large prey.
 The preserved tooth whorls of S. edax show signs of wear, both as a result of contact with prey and from contact with one another.
 Nielsen, as well as later authors such as Oleg Lebedev and Wayne Itano, have hypothesized that the animal used its whorls like a pair of scissors to cut prey during feeding.
-In a 2009 paper, Lebedev proposed that features of Sarcoprion's teeth and snout suggest a diet of fish and squid, based on comparisons with living toothed whales such as sperm whales.
-Paleontologist John A. Long has speculated that Sarcoprion had a generalist diet that included other cartilaginous fish, as well as hard-shelled cephalopods.
+In a 2009 paper, Lebedev proposed that features of Sarcoprion's teeth and snout suggest a diet of fish and cephalopods, based on comparisons with living toothed whales such as sperm whales.
+John Long has speculated that Sarcoprion had a generalist diet that included other cartilaginous fish as well as hard-shelled cephalopods.